-We wanted to make this recipe as easy as possible since our goal is to share vegan food that's approachable and worthy of being added to your regular routine.
+We wanted to make things as easy as possible since our goal is to share plant-based food that’s approachable and worthy of being added to your regular routine.

-Before long, you'll have a cheese that holds it shape well (thanks to agar and coconut oil), but still has that classic crumble-ability of queso fresco.
-As usual, it's 100% plant-based, gluten-free, and straightforward to make.
+Before long, you’ll have a vegan queso that holds its shape well (thanks to agar and coconut oil), but still has that classic crumble-ability of traditional queso fresco.
+As usual, it’s 100% cruelty-free, gluten-free, and straightforward to make.

 🍲 Key ingredients

 For a complete ingredient list and step-by-step guide, scroll down to our recipe card.

 Taste: with a rich, mildly nutty flavor, cashews are extra sweet due to their high carbohydrate content.
 Once blended, they create a creamy texture that’s perfect to emulate the traditional queso fresco consistency.